Wayne Fernandes

 Wayne Fernandes (born December 29, 1978, in Etobicoke, Ontario) is a Canadian field hockey player, who earned his first cap in 1996 against Pakistan.

-Fernandes started playing hockey at the age of ten, and made his first international goal in 1999 against Germany in the Sultan Azlan Shah Tournament, in Kuala Lampur.
+Fernandes started playing hockey at the age of ten, and made his first international goal in 1999 against Germany in the Sultan Azlan Shah Tournament, in Kuala Lumpur.
 He is a member of a Canadian club called GOA Reds.

 Fernandes got the winning goal at the 2007 Pan American Games in Rio de Janeiro, Brazil.